The full list of Team GB medal winners at Tokyo Olympics 2020 - and medal table total

-Team GB Olympics: full list of gold, silver, bronze medal winners at Tokyo Games 2020 - and medal table total
+Team GB Olympics: how many medals have GB won?
+Full list of gold, silver, bronze medal winners at Tokyo Games 2020

 Bethany Shriever claimed a thrilling BMX gold at the Games on Friday while Scottish swimmer Duncan Scott secured his third medal with silver in the men’s 200m individual medley